First008/mesh/README.md

 ### Docker Compose

-Uses `deployments/docker/docker-compose.yml` for the gateway (single file for multi-repo setup).
+Uses `docker-compose.yml` in the project root for the gateway (single file for multi-repo setup).

 **Volume Mount Configuration:**
 The compose file automatically mounts your repositories using `PLATFORM_DIR` from `.env`: